Triumeq 50 mg/600 mg/300 mg film-coated tablets

 Adults, adolescents and children (weighing at least 25kg)

-The recommended dose of Triumeq in adults, adolescents and children is one tablet once daily.
+The recommended dose is one tablet once daily.

-Triumeq film-coated tablets should not be administered to adults, adolescents or children who weigh less than 25 kg because it is a fixed-dose tablet that cannot be dose reduced.
-Triumeq dispersible tablets should be administered to children who weigh at least 14 kg to less than 25 kg.
+Triumeq film-coated tablets should not be administered to adults, adolescents or children who weigh less than 25 kg because it is a fixed‑dose tablet that cannot be dose reduced.
+Triumeq dispersible tablets should be administered to children of at least 3 months of age and weighing at least 6 kg to less than 25 kg.

 Separate preparations of dolutegravir, abacavir or lamivudine are available in cases where discontinuation or dose adjustment of one of the active substances is indicated.
 In these cases the physician should refer to the individual product information for these medicinal products.